JHaoGao/JHaoGao.github.io/content/authors/admin/_index.md

       arXiv:2505.20494
 ---

-I am a PhD candidate in the School of Design, Construction and Planning at the University of Florida, specializing in computational mechanics and AI for materials.
-My research focuses on phase-field fracture theory and AI-driven design and optimization methods for cementitious materials.
+I am a PhD student in the School of Design, Construction and Planning at the University of Florida, specializing in computational mechanics and AI for materials.
+My research focuses on structural failure analysis and AI-driven design and optimization methods for cementitious materials.
 I develop computational tools and frameworks to advance sustainable construction materials and structural engineering.